roypat/linux/Documentation/virt/kvm/api.rst

 supports GUEST_MEMFD_FLAG_MMAP.
 Setting this flag on guest_memfd creation enables mmap() and faulting of guest_memfd memory to host userspace.

+When the capability KVM_CAP_GMEM_NO_DIRECT_MAP is supported, the 'flags' field supports GUEST_MEMFG_FLAG_NO_DIRECT_MAP.
+Setting this flag makes the guest_memfd instance behave similarly to memfd_secret, and unmaps the memory backing it from the kernel's address space after allocation.

 When the KVM MMU performs a PFN lookup to service a guest fault and the backing guest_memfd has the GUEST_MEMFD_FLAG_MMAP set, then the fault will always be consumed from guest_memfd, regardless of whether it is a shared or a private